EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 numactl ${BINDING}  $*
 ```

-See above for a more detailed discussion of the different `sbatch`
+See above for a more detailed discussion of the different `sbatch` options.

 options